If you are planning to start an online store, you have likely read about the Shopify vs WooCommerce debate between the two major platforms.

 What is WooCommerce?

 WooCommerce is an open-source eCommerce plugin built for WordPress.
-It allows you to leverage the most powerful content management system (CMS) and use it to run an online store.
+It allows you to use the most powerful content management system (CMS) to run an online store.

 WordPress is the most popular website builder on the planet, powering 43% of all websites.
-What many don’t know is that WooCommerce is the most popular eCommerce platform (yes, even more popular than Shopify), with 6.6 million users.
+Plus, WooCommerce is the most popular eCommerce platform by the number of active websites, powering millions of online stores worldwide.

 Because of the open-source nature of WooCommerce, you can customize every aspect of your store and easily add custom extensions.